fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 # Introduction
-Describe how to collaborate with AWS IoT APIs directly from Vantiq.
+This article describes how to collaborate with AWS IoT APIs directly from Vantiq.

 From Vantiq, the following collaborations are possible.

 - Receive data (telemetry) from Vantiq to devices